martinpublicprofile-dev/SensorPlot/replit.md

 - **Framework**: Streamlit for web interface
 - **Visualization**: Plotly for interactive charts and graphs
 - **Layout**: Wide layout with expandable sidebar for controls
-- **State Management**: Streamlit session state for persisting uploaded data and sensor configurations across user interactions
+- **State Management**: Streamlit session state with disk-based persistence using pickle files for indefinite data storage across browser sessions and refreshes
+- **Data Persistence**: Uploaded sensor data and configurations automatically saved to local pickle files and restored on app restart

 ### Data Processing
 - **File Handling**: CSV file upload and validation system